alexharri/website/posts/encoding-declension.md

 Compressing the trie resulted in 6,319 non-leaf nodes were removed, which is __over 95%__.

-The removal of so many non-leaf nodes means that the paths from the root to the leaves of the trie got significantly shorter.
-Here's a chart showing the traversal depth of lookups for the keys in the input data, both for the uncompressed and compressed tries:
+The removal of non-leaf nodes means shorter paths from the root to the leaves of the trie.
+Here's a chart showing the traversal depth of lookups for the keys in the input data for the compressed and uncompressed tries:

 <BarChart data="depth-count-weighted" width={500} minWidth={280} height={300} minHeight={200} disableNormalization />

-That's a big drop in lookup depths -- the lookup depth for the _majority_ of names in the original input data is three or lower in the compressed trie.
+Lookup depth correspond to the length of the suffix match needed for a value to be returned.
+For the majority of names in the original input data, that length is three or lower in the compressed trie.

-Shorter paths means that shorter suffix matches are needed for trie lookups to resolve to a value.
-The next question is how correct the returned values are for names outside of the input data.

 ### Testing the trie on not-before-seen names

-The 800 approved Icelandic names that we don't have declension data for serve as good test cases.
-I wrote a function to pick 100 of those names at random categorized the declension pattern returned when looking those names up in the trie:
+In testing how well the compressed trie predicts the declension patterns of not-before-seen names, the 800 approved Icelandic names that we don't have declension data for serve as good test cases.

+I wrote a function to pick 100 of those names at random and (manually) categorized the declension pattern returned when looking those names up in the trie:

 {<table className="nowrap" data-align="right">
 <tbody>